 The Bottom Line

 A purchase-money mortgage is an agreement with the seller on terms for financing that the seller provides.
 They are typically used if you have trouble qualifying for a traditional mortgage.

 While it’s an option if your credit could be better, they can also come with higher interest rates as well as a higher selling price and payment.
 They also come with an increased risk of foreclosure – in some cases, even if you’ve been making your payments.

 You can get better terms with a traditional mortgage.
 In order to qualify, there are steps you can take to build your credit history and improve your score.
 It also helps to pay down debt and build up your savings over time.

-For more on mortgages and home buying, check out the Rocket Mortgage® Learning Center.
-If you’re ready to go over your mortgage options, you can get started online or give us a call at (833) 230-4553.
+For more on mortgages and home buying, check out the Rocket Mortgage Learning Center.
+If you feel you’re ready from a credit standpoint, we would love to help you go over traditional mortgage options.
+You can apply online or give us a call at (888) 452-0335.